Former U.S. Rep. Mark Foley is closing his congressional campaign account more than a decade after he resigned from Congress.

 Foley previously said he was keeping that account open for a potential congressional run once reapportionment occurs following the 2020 Census.

-Foley resigned from Congress in 2006 after sending sexually-suggestive messages to high-school-aged boys in the congressional page program.
+Foley resigned from Congress in 2006 after sending sexually suggestive messages to a former congressional page living in California.

 Though the FEC “suggests” candidates disperse leftover funds within six months of completing their campaigns, there’s no actual law requiring them to do so.